dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 {: .files }
 `src/meta/main.js`

-Currently, the only way to select commits is by brushing the pie chart.
-While this is great for selecting multiple commits and seeing stats about the whole group, it is not very user-friendly for selecting individual commits.

-Furthermore, you will need to alternate between selections a lot to debug your work in Step 1, so it pays off to make this easier.

-Before we can add the right event handling to make click selections possible, we need to make a few changes to our code.
-Our `selectedCommits` variable is currently reactive, and depends on `brushSelection`:
+Currently, our `selectedCommits` variable is meant to reactively update and depends on `brushSelection`:

 ```js
 $: selectedCommits = brushSelection ? commits.filter(isCommitSelected) : [];